Here’s the deck list:

 The list is rounded out by the basic lands: 13 Islands and 12 Forests.

 Overall, “Hit the Ground Running” has an interesting tempo theme based around getting card advantage through creature’s enter the battlefield effects and being able to reuse those effects to gain additional advantage.
 It’s a sound strategy.
 But there are a couple cards that don’t make a lot of sense, and as with every intro pack there are the sub-optimal “vanilla” creatures that take up some space.
 The Satyr Wayfinders make me scratch my head a little too, but I suppose having Restock in the deck made them a cute inclusion.
 (Also what other creatures in M15 could have they included at common rarity in blue and green?)

 There are definitely some ways to improve upon this deck, and I like the overall strategy.
 It’s not as strong as the White/Black Intro Pack, Price of Glory, but it has some cool elements for those that want to learn to play a tempo deck.
 Blue/green are definitely the colors for creature-based tempo.
 I would certainly not see this as a shell for an FNM-worthy list, but it’s a nice start.
-I still greatly prefer the blue/green list from the M15 Clash Pack.
+I still greatly prefer the blue/green list from the Magic 2015 Clash Pack.

 In any case, you get a couple of nifty rares and a couple booster packs.
-It’s an OK intro pack, but it doesn’t quite have the bang others from the Magic 2015 Intro Packs have.
+It’s an OK intro pack, but it doesn’t quite have the bang others from the Core Set 2015 Intro Packs have.
 You do get an Illusory Angel, a Restock, and a couple of Reclamation Sages, which are all good uncommon cards.
 All in all, a C-plus effort.